 MAY DIVING

-In may the water is really starting to cool down, and winter is coming fast.
-The Trade winds are starting to pick up in intensity, sometimes blowing at 25 knots for weeks.
+In may the water is really starting to cool down, winter is coming fast.
+Tradewinds start to come up in intensity sometimes blowing with 25 knots for weeks on.
 Seas can be rough during the winter months and boat trips are bumpy.
-Visibility increases as fewer plankton and algae grow in the water.
-It has more Wahoo, Mahimahi, and other big game fish to see.
+Visibility starts increasing as there is fewer plankton and algae growths in the water. triggering a change in the population of many migratory species.

 May is the month of the chub mackerel.